Laser Beam Welding VS Plasma Arc Welding

 Applications

-Laser welding machine technology is widely used in high-precision manufacturing fields such as automobiles, ships, airplanes, and high-speed rail.
-It has brought a significant improvement in people's quality of life, and it has also led the home appliance industry into the era of precision engineering.
+The laser welding machine is widely used in such high-precision manufacturing fields as automobiles, ships, airplanes, and high-speed rail.
+It greatly improved the quality of life for people and also propelled the home appliance industry into precision engineering.

 Plasma Arc Welding